ajrcarey/pdfium-render/README.md

 This release also fixes a bug in the propagation of a page's content regeneration strategy from the page to its collection of page objects collection and to any `PdfPageObjectGroup` objects created from that page objects collection.

-Version 0.7.27 adjusts the WASM example to take into account upstream packaging changes in the WASM builds of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>, and adds the `image` crate feature, making the `image` crate an optional dependency instead of a mandatory one.

-Version 0.7.26 fixes a lifetime bug in the `Pdfium::load_pdf_from_bytes()` function, adds the `sync` crate feature, providing implementations of the `Send` and `Sync` traits for the `Pdfium` struct that allow it to be shared across threads safely, and adds implementations of the `std::fmt::Display` and `std::error::Error` traits to the `PdfiumError` enum so that it can be used by error handling libraries such as `anyhow`.

 ## Binding to Pdfium